NJIT-Highlander-Racing-Electrical/Learning/ESP-32.md

 ## 3. Install USB Drivers

-* Click [this link](https://www.silabs.com/documents/public/software/CP210x_VCP_Windows.zip) to download the required drivers for ESP32 boards
+* Click [this link](https://www.silabs.com/documents/public/software/CP210x_VCP_Windows.zip) to download the required drivers for ESP32 boards from Silicon Labs

 * Right click the downlaoded folder and extract the files from the ZIP.